-Mr. Goyal's Action: A mechanical engineer by qualification, Mr. Goyal had been inducted into the company some ten years ago into the middle management cadre.
+Mr. Goyal's Action A mechanical engineer by qualification, Mr. Goyal had been inducted into the company some ten years ago into the middle management cadre.
 He had proved to be a successful manager, getting regular financial raises and timely promotions.
 He always had an innate desire to influence people around him.
 He was pushy and always wanted to be one who stands out above the crowd.
 In departmental meetings he would argue till his point was made.
 His personal philosophy was- in work situation there are no friends, everyone is a competitor.
-Highly ambitious, Mr. Goyal was a model of self-confidence.
+Highly ambitious, Mr. Goyal was a model of self confidence.
 He was one of the select few executives on the fast track growth trajectory of KFAC.
 Not surprisingly, within a short span of ten years he had superseded his colleagues and become Managing Director of one of KFAC's units.

 Upon his return from the crucial corporate office meeting with Mr. Vaid, Goyal convened a meeting of all heads of departments.
 His message was clear and short, "Gentlemen, come what may we all must withdraw overtime payments from departments other than operations."
 Sadiq, head of Stores, raised a critical issue, said, "We must think how to go about it.
-What if the shift reliever is not on time and my man abruptly leaves the store at the strike of the clock, then there would be a major problem for operations people to access spares......."
-Before Sadiq could complete his sentence, Goyal cut him short, saying, "Issue a charge sheet to the person who does it.
-Indiscipline cannot be tolerated.
+What if the shift reliever is not on time and my man abruptly leaves the store at the strike of the clock, then there would be a major problem for operations people to access" Before Sadiq could complete his sentence, Goyal cut him short, saying, "Issue a charge sheet to the person who does it.
+Indiscipline can not be tolerated.
 We are going through difficult times and if people don't cooperate then it is better they look for other opportunities.
 As managers you need to know how to tackle your men."

-Mr. Anand's Action: Anand was a metallurgical engineer and had joined KFAC as a management trainee.
+Mr. Anand's Action Anand was a metallurgical engineer and had joined KFAC as a management trainee.
 Hard work, commitment to the task and loyalty pushed him up the ladder and he became Managing Director of one of the units when he was only 46 years old.
 He had a brilliant track record as a manager.
 When he was a junior manager, he had surprised everyone with his creative problem solving skills.
-A small process improvement in the briquette plant, which Anand had suggested, resulted in a cost saving of more than 6.5 lakhs per annum for KFAC.
-From then all his suggestions, whenever they came, were given serious consideration by top management.
 He had been awarded several prizes for his innovative problem solving skills.
 In effect he had earned the epithet of trouble shooter and other units of KFAC

 Anand sent out a memo to all his employees explaining the situation in the company and the logic behind the decision to withdraw overtime payments.
 By the end of the day on which the memo was circulated, Anand had a steady stream of departmental heads cribbing and complaining about practical problems in implementing such a draconian measure.
 Anand gave his ears to all reactions and suggestions.
 That night he sat with the Chief of HR and had a brain storming session.
-Next day a memo was issued from the office of the chief of HR to all heads of department (HOD), other than operations, to redesign their work processes more efficiently so that work gets completed within working hours.
+Next day a memo was issued from the office of the chief f HR to all heads of department (HOD), other than operations, to redesign their work processes more efficiently so that work gets completed within working hours.
 The memo further went on to say that in cases of work overflow into subsequent shifts and in cases of emergency, departmental heads would be required to keep track of extra hours put in by their employees.
 Every week the overtime hours put in by an employee would be summed up and as soon as it accumulates to 8 hours, it would be within the power of HODs' to sanction a compensatory time off to such employees.